grpc-ecosystem/java-grpc-prometheus/README.md

 * Whether or not a latency histogram is recorded for RPCs.
 * Which histogram buckets to use for the latency metrics.
 * Which Prometheus `CollectorRegistry` the metrics get registered with.
+* (Optional) Which headers you want to be applied to metrics as added labels.

 The server interceptors have an identical implementation in Golang, [go-grpc-prometheus](https://github.com/mwitkow/go-grpc-prometheus), brought to you by [@MWitkow](http://twitter.com/mwitkow).